zhihuizhang0625/Oeda-Platform/README.md

 `/scenes` This folder contains files for React components corresponding to the pages in the application (see the sections below for more details):
 - `/bar`: This folder correspond to the components for the bar chart visualization. `index.jsx` file in the bar folder renders a bar chart for the top 10 rated products.
-- `/dashboard`: The `index.jsx` file inside the dashboard folder acts like a container where we render all the subcomponents of the page.
+- `/dashboard`: The dashboard folder stores components of our main page and it contains all components on the dashboard page.
+The `index.jsx` file inside this folder acts like a container where we render all the subcomponents of the page.
 It helps to split the code into small chunks.
 Also, it implements and combines all components of a dashboard page, including search bars, graphs, titles, sidebars, etc.
 - `/geography`: This folder contains a map of the Brazilian cities rendered by the `index.jsx`.
 It displays products and sales information of specific locations.
 - `/global`: The global folder has components that can be utilized for all pages in the website.
 The `SiderBar.jsx` file allows access to the side bar for all pages. `SiderBar.jsx` implements all components of the side bar, including styles, links, tokens, and icons.
 It also enable the functionality of collapsing.
 - `/market`: